ringerc/github-actions-signal-handling-demo/README.md

 ## The demo code

-Four github actions demonstrate how github job cancellation signal handling works.
+Five github actions demonstrate how github job cancellation signal handling works.
 To try them you must run them via github actions, then cancel them using the github actions UI.